grokys/grokys.github.com/_posts/2015-09-21-perspex-alpha2.md

 To see more examples of what you can do with Perspex styles, [check out the documentation](https://github.com/Perspex/Perspex/blob/master/docs/styles.md)

-Of course, our XAML support is only available thanks to [OmniXAML](https://github.com/superjmn/omnixaml) - check it out!
+Of course, our XAML support is only available thanks to [OmniXAML](https://github.com/superjmn/omnixaml)!

 ## \*Nix support